xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 where `E_other(m)` collects any additional stored energy, including `W_store(m)`.

-2. Total entropy of the closed description:
+2. Total entropy of the closed description

 ```txt
 S_total(m) = sum over k of S_k(m) + S_other(m)